Skip to Content

 What Is a Damper and What Does It Do?

-A damper is a manual or automatic valve, plate, or blade system that functions according to airflow and/or gravity.
-The purpose of a damper is the control or regulation of airflow and sometimes the prevention of air flowing back into a room or through a vent (depending on what type of damper it is).
+A damper is a manual or automatic valve, plate, or blade system that functions according to airflow, electrical signal, and/or gravity.
+The device’s purpose is the control or regulation of airflow and/or prevent air flowing back into a room or through a vent (depending on what type of damper it is).

 There are several types of dampers, but for this topic, a backdraft damper is the only one that needs consideration.